simonevincenzi/stream_temperature/README.md

 ##### Analyses

 For some of the analyses I intended to carry out (temperature-dependent survival and growth), it was necessary to have complete temperature records for all streams since the start of the sampling.
 Start by sourcing the file Temp.r `source(Temp.r)`.
 The output temp.df (along with the production of a ten-panel plot with stream-specific monthly temparature boxplots) is a dataset with column Date, Temp (-- mean temp --), Year, Month, Stream, Calc (Meas = temperature has been recorded).
+Then